-During Thanksgiving, my family ate a lot of naughty vegan treats.
-We had sugary desserts and other veg dishes that are yummy but not very healing or nourishing.
-At the end of the week, we crashed, and said, no more!
-So, what did I make to bring us back to our superhero ways?
+During Thanksgiving, my family eats a lot of naughty vegan treats.
+We have sugary desserts and other veg dishes that are yummy but not very healing or nourishing.
+At the end of the week, we typically crash.
+So what I make to bring us back to our superhero ways?

 Introducing Bear to Almond Butter